BSN Program FAQs

 Frequently Asked Questions

-• Current UA students interested in declaring the pre-nursing major must attend an information session, after which, they will be reviewed for eligibility for the major by an advisor.
+• Current UA students interested in declaring the pre-nursing major must attend an information session.
 The schedule for information sessions is available here.

 • Common complementary majors include: